Visceral leishmaniasis: Diagnosis

 The gold standard for diagnosis is visualization of the amastigotes in splenic aspirate or bone marrow aspirate.
-This is a technically challenging procedure that is frequently unavailable in areas of the world where visceral leishmaniasis is endemic.
+However, the technique is associated with discomfort, high risk of tissue damage, while being expensive and difficult.
+The detection is also unreliable as it gives high false negative results, while the true positives are often having very low infection.

 Serological testing is much more frequently used in areas where leishmaniasis is endemic.
 A 2014 Cochrane review evaluated different rapid diagnostic tests.
-One of them (the rK39 immunochromatographic test) gave correct, positive results in 92% of the people with visceral leishmaniasis and it gave correct, negative results in 92% of the people who did not have the disease.
-A second rapid test (called latex agglutination test) gave correct, positive results in 64% of the people with the disease and it gave correct, negative results in 93% of the people without the disease.
+One of them (the rK39 immunochromatographic test) gave correct, positive results in 92% of the people with visceral leishmaniasis, and it gave correct, negative results in 92% of the people who did not have the disease.
+A second rapid test (called latex agglutination test) gave correct, positive results in 64% of the people with the disease, and it gave correct, negative results in 93% of the people without the disease.
 Other types of tests have not been studied thoroughly enough to ascertain their efficacy.

 The K39 dipstick test is easy to perform, and village health workers can be easily trained to use it.
-The kit may be stored at ambient temperature and no additional equipment needs to be carried to remote areas.
+The kit may be stored at ambient temperature, and no additional equipment needs to be carried to remote areas.
 The DAT anti-leishmania antigen test, standard within MSF, is much more cumbersome to use and appears not to have any advantages over the K39 test.

-There are a number of problems with serological testing: in highly endemic areas, not everyone who becomes infected will actually develop clinical disease or require treatment.
+There are many problems with serological testing: in highly endemic areas, not everyone who becomes infected will actually develop clinical disease or require treatment.
 Indeed, up to 32% of the healthy population may test positive, but not require treatment.
 Conversely, because serological tests look for an immune response and not for the organism itself, the test does not become negative after the patient is cured, it cannot be used as a check for cure, or to check for re-infection or relapse.
 Likewise, patients with abnormal immune systems (e.g., HIV infection) will have false-negative tests.

 Other tests being developed include detects erythrosalicylic acid.

 Prevention

-As of 2018, there are no vaccines or preventive drugs for visceral leishmaniasis, but vaccines are in development.
+As of 2018, there are no vaccines or preventive drugs for visceral leishmaniasis.
+However, vaccines are in development.
 The most effective method to prevent infection is to protect from sand fly bites.
 To decrease the risk of being bitten, these precautionary measures are suggested: